 She hovers while we move on.
 “The price is on the back!” she states firmly when we pay special attention to a particular piece.

 The phone rings and she trundles over to her desk to answer it and we continue our perusal of the paintings.
 Her phone conversation terminated, our friend comes rushing toward us once again.
 She practically shoves us aside, grabs the painting we’re looking at and jerks it around to show us the price.
 “There, you see it?”

 Yes, we see it.
 I smile at her.
 “We’d like to look at the front first,” I say.
 Perhaps it didn’t register the first time.
 Fortunately, a man arrives, demanding her attention, and she’s off again.

-In the mean time we’ve discovered the Yellow Splasher, or so we call him, an artist with an annoying habit.
+In the mean time we discover an interesting artist with an annoying habit.
 He does appealing work and then ruins it by taking a brush of sun-yellow paint and giving a swift whack in the direction of the canvas thereby decorating his creation with blobs and streaks of yellow.
 That’s what it looks like he’s done, anyway.
 The first time you look at one of his paintings you like it, but it’s too bad about that yellow blob in the middle.
 Then you see several more and you groan, oh no, the Yellow Splasher again, and after a while you feel like running from the room screaming.
 No more yellow blobs please!

 “The price is on the back!” comes the voice of madame, sitting at the table shuffling papers.